FoalTS/foal/docs/README.md

 Let's get started!

+> This tutorial assumes that you have already PostgreSQL or MySQL installed on your host.

 ## 1. Set up the Development Environment

 Before starting anything, you need to set up your development environment.
 Using the `foal` generator is not mandatory but we recommand to use it since it will help you to start quickly.